gongahkia/personal-wiki/Ada.md

 # `Ada`

-Systems programming language for transportation, aerospace and defense.
+Systems language for transportation, aerospace and defense.

 ## Comments